We provide a host of

 external_id

-The ID of the Employee in TechWolf.
+The external ID of the Employee in TechWolf.

 low_data_availability